lightyn/listlight/README.md

 Run ```npm install``` command in the root project directory.

 ## Run guide
-Build the client and server using the buildscript commands noted below Run ```node build/server/server.js``` in the root project directory.
+Build the client and server using the buildscript commands noted below. <br />
+Run ```node build/server/server.js``` in the root project directory.

 ## Buildscript (grunt) commands: